Robotics for Logistics and Transport , slot1

 - Denis Niezgoda, DHL, “Robots in logistics – how flexible and mobile robots start to tap into a (mostly) manual industry”

-- Wolfgang Echelmeyer, Reutlingen University, “The Next Generation Logistics Cluster”
+- Wolfgang Echelmeyer, Reutlingen University, “The Next Generation Logistics Cluster”slides

 - Angel Soriano, Robotnik, “Collaborative Mobile Robots in Indoor Transport”

-- Jesus Gonzalez, Eurecat, “Non-intrusive localization, autonomous navigation and accurate positioning of AGV’s for cooperative transportation of heavy added value loads.”
+- Carlos Rizzo, Eurecat, “Non-intrusive localization, autonomous navigation and accurate positioning of AGV’s for cooperative transportation of heavy added value loads.” slides

 15:05-15:25 Round table.
 Target innovation opportunities for AGV fleets and mobile manipulation